milankl/BitInformation.jl/docs/src/bitinformation.md

 `R` is the redundancy of information of $r$ in $s$ (and vice versa). $R = 1$ for identical bitstreams $r = s$, but $R = 0$ for statistically independent bitstreams.

-BitInformation.jl implements the redundancy calculation via `redundancy(::Array{T,N},::Array{T,N})` where the inputs have to be of same size and element type `T`.
+BitInformation.jl implements the redundancy calculation via `redundancy(::AbstractArray,::AbstractArray)` where the inputs have to be of same size and element type.
 For example, shaving off some of the last significant bits will set the redundancy for those to 0, but redundancy is 1 for all bitstreams which are identical